 - Topping up lead-acid batteries

-If you look at the back of your cosmetics product, you’ll often find distilled water listed as an ingredient.
+If you look at the back of a cosmetics product, you will often see distilled water among the ingredients.
 Companies use distilled water to ensure the purity of their products and to avoid any contaminants.
-Because cosmetics are applied to the skin, they must be free of bacteria and contaminants.
+As cosmetics are applied to the skin, they must be free from bacteria and other contaminants.

 What Is the pH of Distilled Water?

-If you check your distilled water immediately, it should have a pH of 7.
-This means distilled water is neutral.
+Immediately after being distilled, water should have a pH of 7.
+This means the water is neutral.

-However, distilled water can change when exposed to air, getting a pH closer to 5.8.
-This occurs when water absorbs carbon dioxide from the atmosphere, reacting to form carbonic acid (3).
+However, distilled water can change when it is exposed to air, with a pH closer to 5.8.
+This happens when water absorbs carbon dioxide from the atmosphere and reacts to form carbonic acid (3).

-It can take about two hours for distilled water to fully absorb all of the carbon dioxide it can from the atmosphere.
+It can take about two hours for distilled water to fully absorb as much carbon dioxide as it can from the atmosphere.

 How to Store Distilled Water

-There are some essential storage points to keep in mind:
+When storing distilled water, there are some key points to keep in mind:

-- Ideal conditions: Distilled drinking water should be stored similar to other plain water.
-It should be kept away from sunlight in a cool area.
-When the bottle has been opened, make sure the lid is sealed tightly whenever stored.
+- Ideal conditions: Distilled drinking water should be stored like any other water.
+It should be kept in a cool area, out of direct sunlight.
+After the bottle has been opened, ensure the lid is sealed tightly before storing it.

-- Glass is perfect: Your homemade distilled water can easily be stored in a glass bottle in the fridge.
-Home distilling kits usually come with a glass container for storage.
-If you don’t have a glass bottle, you can easily use a BPA-free food-grade container instead.
+- Glass is perfect: Your homemade distilled water can easily be stored in a glass bottle in a refrigerator.
+Home distilling kits usually include a glass container for storage.
+If you don’t have a glass bottle, you can use a BPA-free food-grade container instead.

-- Food safety: The material used for storage has to be safe for contact with food.
-If you’re planning on storing your distilled water for emergencies, consider changing the water every few months.
-This isn’t a requirement since distilled water shouldn’t spoil, but if you want fresh water to drink, it could be a smart choice.
+- Food safety: The material used for storage must be safe for contact with food.
+If you’re planning on storing distilled water for emergencies, consider replacing the water every few months.
+This isn’t essential as distilled water shouldn’t spoil, but it will ensure that you have fresh water to drink.

-- Clear away chemicals: If you’ve made distilled water for a purpose other than drinking, you must keep it away from chemicals and solvents.
-This includes gasoline, household cleaners, paint thinners and dry-cleaning chemicals.
-It should also be kept in a high-density polyethylene container for long-term storage if you’re storing large volumes.
+- Clear away chemicals: Whatever your reason for distilling water, you must keep it away from chemicals and solvents.
+This includes gasoline, household cleaners, paint thinners, and dry-cleaning chemicals.
+It should also be placed in a high-density polyethylene container for long-term storage.